Scott Bioengineering Building, Suite 202

 - A recognition of the need for, and an ability to engage in, life-long learning.

 Education abroad programs are available to students in the Walter Scott, Jr. College of Engineering.
 Because knowledge of other cultures is valuable in understanding our own, students are strongly encouraged to take a summer or semester to study outside the United States as part of their overall program at CSU.
-Students interested in study abroad should plan far in advance by discussing opportunities with their academic advisor and by visiting, the Office of International Programs in Laurel Hall.
+Students interested in study abroad should plan far in advance by discussing opportunities with their academic advisor and by visiting the Office of International Programs in Laurel Hall.

 Registration as a Professional Engineer

 Registration and licensing are required under certain legally defined circumstances in order to practice as an engineer.
 The Walter Scott, Jr. College of Engineering actively encourages all of its students to fulfill the necessary requirements as soon as they are eligible.
 The Fundamentals of Engineering Examination (FE) administered by the State Board of Registration for Professional Engineers and Professional Land Surveyors may be taken by seniors from ABET accredited programs during the two semesters prior to graduation.
-After the required practical experience is completed, the Principles and Practice of Engineering Examination (PE) for licensing may be taken for licensure in the engineering profession.
+After the required practical experience is completed, the Principles and Practice of Engineering Examination (PE) may be taken for licensure in the engineering profession.

 Students may be admitted to a specific undergraduate major in this college or as undecided engineering freshmen (Engineering Open Option).
 Undecided engineering students must specify their choice of major prior to registration for the sophomore year.
 Should the demand for any engineering major exceed the capacity to maintain a high-quality education, the college may find it necessary to limit enrollment in some majors.
-The undecided engineering student who wishes to transfer to one of these majors may be at a disadvantage when demand exceeds capacity.
+The Engineering Open Option student who wishes to transfer to one of these majors may be at a disadvantage when demand exceeds capacity.
 In general, students are better served by selecting one of the college’s majors at admission and then changing majors, if necessary, rather than entering as undecided freshmen.

 High School Graduates